Madiha-babri/home-core/README.md

 # Overview
 Lets Renovate is a fictitious business that started out as a blog and it focuses on latest insights in color psychology with expert design techniques to transform users home into a sanctuary that aligns with their personal style and psychological needs.
 This is a full stack website built using the Django web framework, with the aim of converting blog readers into home designers.
 This website provides the user with; a blog, comments sections, an about page to read about the business owner and the business itself, a form for users that are not registered to make collaboration requests, and an app for registered website users to make bookings for a consultancy after selecting design and style from inspiration page that provides different designs for different sections of home.

 The platform ensures accessibility across all devices and browsers, and its goal is to streamline the process of finding and scheduling consultations.
-In future iterations, LetsRenovate will add functionality for home designers providers to manage their schedules, send reminders to patients, and offer tools for patient-doctor communication.
+In future iterations, LetsRenovate will add functionality for home designers to have consultancy meetings at home with users, a designing tool where users can test designs and ideas on website before implementing them at their actual homes.

 # UX - User Experience
 ### Key project goals
 - Educate Users on the Psychological Impact of Colors.
 Provide visitors with in-depth knowledge about how different colors can influence mood, productivity, and well-being in various home environments.